Percentage Change Calculator

 0.225 × 100% = 22.5%

-After these calculations, you can say that the USA population increased by
+After these calculations, you can say that the US population increased by

 22.5%between the years 1990 and 2010.
 Congratulations!

 There is yet another situation in which you may want to use the percentage change calculator.
 If you have some spare money that you want to invest, you will have to choose between many investment offers.
-You may calculate the future growth of your savings with our investment calculator and compound annual growth rate calculator, and then get the percent change with the percentage change calculator.
-By comparing percent changes of different investment options, you will see which is the optimal one.
+By comparing the percent changes of different investment options, you will see which is the optimal one.

 Is percentage difference equal to percentage change?

 No, percentage difference and percentage change are two different notions.
-In percentage change, the point of reference is one of the numbers in question, while in percentage difference we take the average of these two numbers as the point of reference.
-Moreover, percentage change can be positive or negative, while percentage difference is always positive (it has no direction).
+In percentage change, the point of reference is one of the numbers in question, while in percentage difference, we take the average of these two numbers as the point of reference.
+Moreover, percentage change can be positive or negative, while the percentage difference is always positive (it has no direction).

 What is the percentage change from 5 to 20?